ManuelPepe129/biglab2-csms/README.md

 ### __Get a film (by id)__

-URL: `/films/film`
+URL: `/films/:id`

 HTTP Method: GET

-Description: Get a film by code
+Description: Get a film by user

 Request body: _None_